garrandall/popular-music-data/tracks/the-long-run-eagles.md

 In the long run
-Ooh, I want to tell you
+Oh, I want to tell you
 It's a long run
 In the long run
 In the long run

-Gonna find out, ooh fa-fa-fa-find out Long-long-long-long, long-long-long-long
+Gonna find out, oh fa-fa-fa-find out Long-long-long-long, long-long-long-long
-Ooh, run-run-run, baby, run-run, baby
+Oh, run-run-run, baby, run-run, baby
 Long, long, long, long